-There are several The routes in Lake Forest Park that are within WSDOT's designated Freight and Goods Transportation System are shown in .
-As Figure II.33. shows, SR 522 has a T2 tonnage class, meaning that it is amongst the region's most heavily used routes for goods movement.
-In addition, several routes have aAll freight routes within the City have \T3 designation which is defined as routes carrying 300,000 to 4 million tons per year., including SR 104, NE 197th Street, and 35th Avenue NE.
-While these routes carry fewer goods (in terms of tonnage) than SR 522, they serveas critical connections to other major freight routes and destinations, such as I-5, a T1 route.
+There are several The routes in Lake Forest Park that are within WSDOT's designated Freight and Goods Transportation System are shown in - As Figure II.33. shows, SR 522 has a T2 tonnage class, meaning that it is amongst the region's most heavily used routes for goods movement.
+In addition, several routes have aAll freight routes within the City have T3 designation which is defined as routes carrying 300,000 to 4 million tons per year., including SR-104, NE 197th Street, and 35th-Avenue NE.
+While these routescarry fewer goods (in terms of tonnage) than SR 522, they serve as critical connections to othermajor freight routes and destinations, such as I-5, a T1 route.

-Knowing the designation of these routes is important, as it should inform how streets are planned, designed, and managed to provide for the continued efficient movement of goods while also ensuring the safety of citizens and travellers along these routes.
+Knowing the designation of these routes is important, as it should inform how streets are planned, designed, and managed to

-Lake Forest Park 2015 Comprehensive Plan Update | Volume II: Background Analysis to T-5WSDOT Freight and Goods Transportation
+Lake Forest Park 2015 Comprehensive Plan Update | Volume II: Background Analysis